9 Things You Must Do

 In a living trust, you can name a specific trustee to handle the finances of your children until they reach adulthood.

-Most people want a say in how their estate will be spent on their children’s behalf.
+Most people want a say in how their estate will be used on their children’s behalf.
 If you leave this open, your ex-spouse will be put in charge, and might make decisions contrary to your wishes.

 - Also with minor children, consider naming a guardian who is not your ex-spouse (you can do this in a Pour-over Will, a document often attached to a living trust), especially if your ex-spouse has a substance abuse problem.

-You should keep any proof you have that your ex isn’t a proper parent with either your attorney, or the person you are naming as guardian (preferably both), so they can successfully petition the court for the guardianship of your children should the need arise.
+You should keep any proof that your ex isn’t a proper parent with either your attorney, or the person you are naming as guardian (preferably both), so they can successfully petition the court for the guardianship of your children should the need arise.
 If you can afford it, it wouldn’t be a bad idea to set aside some money for the litigation.

 - Do you have a living will?
 Most people name their spouse as Health Care Agent in their living will.
 If that’s what you did, be sure to update your Health Care Agent.
 After all, this person would be the one called if you were in a serious accident, and couldn’t communicate with the world.